ChrisZyy3/token-vesting-protocol-shadcn/README.md

-# next-template
+# EasyLocking Protocol

-A Next.js 13 template for building apps with Radix UI and Tailwind CSS.
+A protocol for creating and checking vesting assets on the Sui blockchain.

 ## Usage